Ross-Byrne/HTMLCanvas2DPlatformer/README.md

 # HTMLCanvas2DPlatformer
 A third year college project.
 A 2D Platformer written in javascript in the HTML Canvas.
+Grade: 100%

 ## Important Note